 Taxation of international executives

-In Guernsey, each individual is regarded as a taxable unit, except in the case of spouses living together where the income of the wife is regarded as belonging to the husband for tax purposes.
-If this is the case, the husband is ultimately responsible for the completion of tax returns and for the payment of income tax on his own and his spouse’s income.
+In Guernsey, each individual is regarded as a taxable unit, except in the case of spouses living together where the income of the younger partner is regarded as belonging to the elder partner for tax purposes.
+If this is the case, the elder partner is ultimately responsible for the completion of tax returns and for the payment of income tax on their own and their spouse’s income.

-Individuals principally resident in Guernsey are subject to tax on their worldwide income, subject to a cap of GBP110,000 tax on non-Guernsey source income, plus tax on Guernsey income at 20 percent, or alternatively GBP220,000 tax on worldwide income.
-Individuals who are resident but not principally resident are subject to tax on their worldwide income unless they elect to pay tax at 20 percent on their Guernsey-source income, subject to a GBP27,500 (minimum) charge.
-Non-resident individuals are liable to tax on Guernsey-sourced income, excluding bank interest.
+Individuals principally resident in Guernsey are subject to tax on their worldwide income, subject to a cap of GBP130,000 (with effect from 1 January 2019) tax on non-Guernsey source income, plus tax on Guernsey income at 20 percent, or alternatively GBP260,000 tax on worldwide income.
+Individuals who are resident but not principally resident are subject to tax on their worldwide income unless they elect to pay tax at 20 percent on their Guernsey-source income, subject to a GBP30,000 (minimum) charge.
+Non-resident individuals are liable to tax on Guernsey-sourced income only, excluding bank interest.

 The official currency of Guernsey is the British Pound (GBP).